SAKavli/eco_ert/README.md

 Then, run ensemble experiment in the ert GUI.
-A window taking user input will appear, which will ask for information about price of desired house, equity and salary.
+A window taking user input will appear, which will ask for information about price of desired house, equity, salary and estimated monthly expenses.

 Hit "Simulate my loan".
 If invalid input was entered a new window will appear requesting the information again.
+If the window was exited with blank fields, the ert experiment will fail.

 By pressing "show plotting", ert will visualize how large your loan will be, and when you will be rent free (curve hitting y = 0).

 There is by default 50 realizations of the simulated loan, which vary the parameters taxrate (25-35%, Triangular distribution) and interest (2-9%, Triangular distribution).

+If you want to run more experiments after the first, the storage and userinput.txt folder and file should be removed:

+> rm -r storage userinput.txt